Valle de Oro National Wildlife Refuge welcomes you, your friends, family and neighbors.

 The gates to the refuge property open an hour before sunrise and close an hour after sunset.
 The restrooms in the visitor center breezeway are open from 6 am to 6 pm every day.

-The new 2.5 mile Bosque Loop Trail is now open providing walking access to the Rio Grande Bosque.
+The 2.5 mile Bosque Loop Trail is now open providing walking access to the Rio Grande Bosque.
 There is currently no public driving access across the refuge and no public parking on the refuge adjacent to the bosque.

 Pets are allowed on refuge trails.
 Please keep all pets on a 6 foot non-retractable leash and on designated trails at all times.